-- 1) replaces CDM TOOLO1 Tool for the Demonstration and Assessment of Additionality for project activities under the VCS Program. - 2) consolidates the procedures and requirements for the investment analysis, barrier analysis, and common practice analysis.
+- 1) replaces CDM TOOL02 Combined Tool to Identify the Baseline Scenario and Demonstrate Additionality for project activities under the VCS Program. - 2) consolidates the procedures and requirements for the investment analysis, barrier analysis, and common practice analysis.

-This tool must be applied to assess additionality as indicated in the applicable methodology.
-Methodologies may have their own procedures, use only parts of this tool, or require a different additionality tool.
+This tool must be applied to determine the baseline scenario and assess additionality as indicated in the applicable methodology.
+Methodologies may require the use of another appropriate additionality tool or provide a different approach to determine the baseline and assess additionality as per the most recent version of the VCS Methodology Requirements.